DannyDainton/post-con-2019-workshop/README.md

 #### Example Five

 In this example, we will be looking at a couple of the built-in modules that come with the Postman app.
-There are a few different utility type modules that extract the pain away from create custom JS code in the Sandbox environment to achieve the same thing.
+There are a few different utility type modules that extract the pain away from creating custom JS code in the Sandbox environment to achieve the same thing.

 We're going to look at 2 modules [Lodash](https://lodash.com/docs/) and [Moment](https://momentjs.com/docs/), if you have worked with Node projects in the past, these 2 modules are going to be familiar to you.
-Lodash contains lots of different helpers that allow you to do a number of different things, that's quite a vague sentence but there are far too many functions available to cover each one in a scenario.
+Lodash contains lots of different helpers that allow you to do several different things, that's quite a vague sentence but there are far too many functions available to cover each one in a scenario.

 I'm going to use a couple of these in the `Pre-request Script` and `Tests` to just show you a couple of the ways they _can_ be used to create and assert against the response data.
 As well as Lodash, we have the `Moment` module that deals with all things time.
-Again, this a a very powerful module with lots of cool features but I'm only going to be using one here to show you a simple use case.
+Again, this a very powerful module with lots of cool features but I'm only going to be using one here to show you a simple use case.

 ```json
 {